About the live stream

 The technical training is designed for all kinds of cybersecurity and IT professionals.
 The best arrangement would include forensics experts, cybersecurity analysts, as well as SOC operators.

-Can a team not affiliated with any organisation take part in the training?
+Can a team not affiliated with any organization take part in the training?

-No, training participation is open strictly to organisations.
+No, training participation is open strictly to organizations.

-How many organisations can take part in the training?
+How many organizations can take part in the training?

 The number is not limited.
-Any organisation interested will be able to participate in Cyber Polygon.
+Any organization interested will be able to participate in Cyber Polygon.

-Could an organisation join the exercise as a Red Team?
+Could an organization join the exercise as a Red Team?

-No. All participants take the side of Blue Team and work on protecting their segments of the training infrastructure against the Red Team which is represented by the organisers (BI.ZONE).
+No. All participants take the side of Blue Team and work on protecting their segments of the training infrastructure against the Red Team which is represented by the organizers (BI.ZONE).

 Will the teams receive any instructions on what needs to be done to solve a particular task?